-If you take medication while breastfeeding, it will be transferred to your baby through breast milk.
+If you take medicine while breastfeeding, it will be transferred to your baby through your breast milk.
 In most cases, the amount passed to your baby is very small and unlikely to cause harm.

 Talk to your GP or pharmacist before taking medication or herbal supplements.

-Your GP or pharmacist can recommend suitable medication for your situation.
-Their recommendation will be based on many factors.
-For example, you and your baby’s health history, your baby’s age and any other medications that you may be taking.
+Your GP, lactation specialist or pharmacist can recommend suitable medicine for your situation.
+Their recommendation will be based on many things.
+For example, you and your baby’s health history, your baby’s age and any other medicines that you may be taking.

 They will assess: